queryluke/masseffect-5e-data/data/rules/casting-a-spell.md

 The target of a spell must be within the spell's range.
 For a spell like lance, the target is a creature.
 For a spell like havoc strike, the target is the point in space where your character lands emitting a violent shockwave.

-Most spells have ranges expressed in meters.
+Most spells have ranges expressed in <me-distance length="0" />.
 Some spells can target only a creature (including you) that you touch.
 Other spells, such as the fortification spell, affect only you.
 These spells have a range of self.

 Spells that create cones or lines of effect that originate from you also have a range of self, indicating that the origin